 - Overview of the Audit Plan;

-- Analysis of Audit Coverage by University Auditable Units from 2008 2012;
+- Analysis of Audit Coverage by University Auditable Units from 2008 2013;

 - Heat Map of University Auditable Units;

 - Listing of Planned Audit Projects; and

 - Allocation of Audit Resources.

-2012 Audit Plan
+2013 Audit Plan

 Internal Audit engages in three primary activities - audits, management advisory services, and investigations.
 Our focus is to actively work with the schools, colleges and the UW Health System to assist management in addressing strategic, financial, operational, and compliance risks and exposures.
-Internal Audit focuses on both University wide and departmental level control systems and processes.
-In order to focus our audit resources, we consider the work completed by other audit professionals and compliance officers across the University such as KPMG LLP, Peterson Sullivan LLP, State Auditor's Office, UW Medicine Compliance and other regulatory agencies in both setting our overall audit plan and in planning the work conducted on any specific project.
+Internal Audit focuses on both University wide and departmental level processes and control systems.
+In order to focus our audit resources, we consider the work completed by other audit professionals and compliance officers across the University such as KPMG LLP, Peterson Sullivan LLP, State Auditor's Office, UW Medicine Compliance and other regulatory agencies in setting our overall audit plan and in planning the work conducted on any specific project.
 Additionally, we provide liaison services between the University and external audit parties to assist in the effective conduct of outside auditor's projects.

-Internal Audit's goals for 2012 are:
+Internal Audit's goals for 2013 are:

-- Complete audits within fifteen of the highest risk ranked units of the University; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency within operations; - Expand our audit universe to include Valley Medical Center and also consider expanding to newly created or acquired UW operations; - Continue further implementation of modules included in our new Internal Audit electronic work paper system; - Deploy our team in the most effective and efficient manner; - Continue to develop our student intern program; - Continue to strengthen our audit team through focused industry training; - Continue to lead and participate in the Pacific Northwest College and University Internal Audit Conference (hosted by UW for the past two years); and - Continue to coordinate with and participate in the further development of the University-wide enterprise risk management framework.
+- Complete audits within fifteen of the highest risk ranked units of the University; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Complete internal control reviews of departments either as a request of management or due to losses of University resources; - Deploy our team in the most effective and efficient manner; - Continue to develop our student intern program; - Continue to strengthen our audit team through focused industry training; - Provide training on internal controls, WA Ethics Law and other related subjects - Continue to lead and participate in the Pacific Northwest College and University Internal Audit Conference; and - Continue to coordinate with and participate in the further development of the University-wide enterprise risk management framework.

-The University of Washington Internal Audit Plan for 2012 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in an effective and efficient manner.
+The University of Washington Internal Audit Plan for 2013 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in areas of increased risk or operations we have not audited in the recent past.
 The methodology that we utilized for performing our risk assessment and developing our audit plan is included in Appendix A. We have included a heat map representing the results of our risk assessment on page 4.

-To enable us to focus on the appropriate areas, we considered the strategic plans and initiatives the University has articulated over the last two years including 2Y2D, ABB, Organizational Effectiveness Initiative and the need to expand future revenue streams.
+To enable us to focus on the appropriate areas, we considered the strategic plans and initiatives the University has articulated over the last two years including Tomorrow's University Today, 2Y2D, ABB, Organizational Effectiveness Initiative and the need to expand future revenue streams.
 We have also acknowledged the increasing external forces (State budget reductions, changes in Federal regulations) that could adversely impact the internal controls processes previously developed within the University.